Strategic Misalignment Has Symptoms Before It Has Consequences.

 - Anxiety about the lack of momentum

-- Capacity and needs are not aligned
+- Capacity and demand are not aligned

 - Decision logic isn't clear